rfo909/CFT/INSTALL_LINUX.md

-# CFT Install on Linux
+# CFT Install on Ubuntu

 ### Java and maven